Skip to main content

 Pagination

 By using collection query arguments and collection result fields, you can perform custom pagination for all collections.
-An example query for getting paginated entries from recipe model would be:
+Codex GraphQL API supports two pagination methods: offset-based pagination and cursor-based pagination for infinite scroll.

 query {